-4.14 The Council's key resources are its staff, assets, IT and cash.
+The Council's key resources are its staff, assets, IT and cash.
 In three of these areas - assets, IT and cash - we already have strategic frameworks in place.
 Our Asset Management Plan has been assessed as good by the Government Office over the past two years.
-We have regularly reviewed our asset base, with the last systematic review taking place in 2000/2001.
+We have regularly reviewed our asset base, with the last systematic review taking place in 2000/01.
 We now have a set of Asset Management Performance Indicators in place to assess against the National Framework.

-4.15 We have a long term IS/IT strategy and our annual IEG strategy has received full funding of £200k per annum from the Government Office over the past two years.
+We have a long term IS/IT strategy and our annual IEG strategy has received full funding of £200k per annum from the Government Office over the past two years.
 Our Capital Strategy has been assessed as satisfactory and over a period we've moved to stabilise our financial position.
-We are working on the fourth element - staff - and are preparing a workforce development plan in association with the neighbouring authority of Maldon and the Regional Employers.
+We are working on the fourth element - staff - and are progressing our workforce development plan in association with the neighbouring authority of Maldon and the Regional Employers.
+A key area of focus over the next two years will be succession planning and further management development.

-4.16 The Performance Management systems we have in place help us to monitor progress.
+The Performance Management systems we have in place help us to monitor progress.
 We also use information we collect to compare ourselves with other Councils.
 Whilst we are not a member of an overarching benchmarking club, we do receive information on key service areas from other Authorities, e.g. Revenues, Audit, Planning.
-We have a procurement strategy in place, although that now needs to be updated in the light of our work to deliver the "e" government agenda.
-We have also effectively used the tendering process in recent years to secure more for less.
+We have a procurement strategy in place, although that now needs to be updated in the light of our work to deliver the "e" government agenda and further recent Government guidance.
+We have also effectively used the tendering proceSS in recent years to secure more for less.
 Our leisure, IT and refuse collection, street cleansing and grounds maintenance contracts are particular examples of this.

-4.17 Whilst the Council has not undertaken a Peer Review through the IDeA in the recent past, the Council has adopted an open and transparent approach in respect of all the Best Value Reviews carried out and also in connection with the BFI Inspection process.
-All inspections have remarked on the openness and friendliness of staff.
+The recent Peer Review remarked on the friendliness and openness of the Authority and its willingness to embrace external challenge.
+In the past, the Council has adopted an open and transparent approach in respect of all the Best Value Reviews carried out and also in connection with the BFI Inspection process.
+All inspections have remarked on the openness and friendliness of the Council.
 When reports have been produced following external inspection, these have been positively received by the Council and actioned accordingly.
 The work around Benefits is an example of this.

 The Council has employed consultants interested/affected parties, or asked other Authorities to examine the Council's services and operations and provide a challenge to the way those services are delivered.
 For example, with Brentwood and Maldon, we've recently participated in a challenge process on financial services across all three Authorities.
-Already lessons learnt from that exercise are being implemented.
+Already lessons learnt from that exercise are being implemented, such as the need for increased information around the roles and responsibilities of the section 151 Finance and Legal monitoring officers.